Ennoriel/machyme/src/routes/blog/svelte-inkjs/+page.md

 keywords:
   - svelte
   - inkjs
-  - 'universal module definition (UMD)'
+  - 'universal module definition'
 ---

 ## What is InkJs?

-InkJs is javascript port of [Ink](https://github.com/y-lohse/inkjs) library.
-[Ink](https://github.com/inkle/ink) is inkle's scripting language for writing interactive narrative, both for text-centric games as well as more graphical games that contain highly branching stories.
+InkJs is the javascript port of the [Ink](https://github.com/y-lohse/inkjs) library.
+[Ink](https://github.com/inkle/ink) is a scripting language for writing interactive narrative, both for text-centric games as well as more graphical games that contain highly branching stories.
 It's designed to be easy to learn, but with powerful enough features to allow an advanced level of structuring.

 ## Setup